hongkicha/test_code_atomic_measurement/README.md

 Installation Guide:
 1. Create a folder under the same path with IoTivity 1.3.1.
 (App: /home/hongki/test_code_atomic_measurement, IoTivity: /home/hongki/iotivity)
 2. Clone or copy files of this repository to the created folder
-3. Type ./start.sh to run the app
+3. Type ./start.sh to build and run the app

 Important Files:
 1. server.cpp: Blood pressure monitor Device Type (oic.d.bloodpressure)